The Big Dig at Oldbury Camp (the ‘Toot’)

 There’s also a handy leaflet which summarises and illustrates the results of all their hard work.

-This report summarises the progress to date on non-invasive archaeological investigations on the Toot, or Camp, at Oldbury-on-Severn, South Gloucestershire, between December 2015 and December 2016.
+This report summarises the progress on non-invasive archaeological investigations on the Toot, or Camp, at Oldbury-on-Severn, South Gloucestershire, between December 2015 and December 2016.

 The aims covered by this report were to undertake geophysical and topographical surveys of the scheduled monument; to help focus future excavation work.
 Seven of the nine fields on the monument were available for surveying.
-All of these seven have been surveyed topographically.
-Six of them have been surveyed geophysically.
+All of these seven were surveyed topographically and six of them geophysically.

-This report provides a comprehensive account of the first stage of excavation at Oldbury Camp (The Toot), Oldbury on Severn, comprising the nine 1 x 1 metre test pits, designed to ground truth the results of an earlier geophysical and topographical survey.
-The results are intended to inform a second stage of fieldwork – a larger community-based excavation scheduled for June 2017.
+This report provides a comprehensive account of the first stage of excavation at Oldbury Camp (the Toot), Oldbury on Severn, comprising the nine 1 x 1 metre test pits, designed to ground truth the results of an earlier geophysical and topographical survey.
+The results are intended to inform a second stage of fieldwork – a larger community-based excavation.

 This extensive report is a comprehensive account of the archaeological excavations, including the results of fieldwork, specialist reporting and links to the full archaeological record.
 It is supported by an online database of all written, drawn, photographic and digital data, available through the DigVentures Oldbury Camp website.